mozman/ezdxf/docs/source/blocks/block.rst

 .. attribute:: Block.is_layout_block

-    True if block is a model space or paper space block definition.
+    True if block is a modelspace or paperspace block definition.